Last Updated on

-And then there are names honoring known antisemites.
+And then there are street names in Vienna honoring known antisemites.
 A commission of historians found these street names to be “historically loaded.”
 What did the City of Vienna do?
-No, they didn’t change all the street names.
-They added explanatory plaques to a small percentage of them
+Well, they didn’t change the street names.
+They only added explanatory plaques to a small percentage of them.

 We are talking about streets that bear the names of members of the Nazi party.
 People who created “art” as a form of antisemitic propaganda.

 National pride is dangerous.
 People feel like everyone who criticizes people or traditions they are “proud” of is attacking them.
 When somebody comes along and openly voices their opinion on these matters people become defensive.
 Because it’s difficult to let go of things you are used to.
 There are many people that become outright aggressive when you address these things.
 All while saying that those who criticize street names are being irrational.

 I wrote this post to introduce the issue to an English-speaking audience.
 And because in Europe we have a tendency to downplay non-American racism (but sadly, it’s equally alive over here).
 Please use this as a starting point for more research on racism and antisemitism in Austria.
 Because the racist street names in Vienna are only one aspect of the problem.

 Were you aware of this issue?
 What do you think?
 Should these racist street names in Vienna be changed?
 Or do you believe non-Austrians shouldn’t discuss this issue?